abetoluwani/abetoluwani/README.md

 # Hi there 👋

+# Hi there 👋

-I'm Abe Toluwani, a tech enthusiast who thrives on the thrill of playing with computer stuff.
-I speak the language of computers fluently, including Python,Bash, C, C++, Dart, and Flutter.
+I'm Abe Toluwani, a techie who thrives on the thrill of playing with computer stuff.
+I speak the language of computers fluently, including Python,  Bash, C, C++, Dart, and Flutter.
 It's like magic, but with a keyboard.

-## Skills & Specialties

 - 🌐 Web: Web application hacking, reconnaissance, scanning, and enumeration for a holistic understanding of target systems.
 - 🌐 App : App Development with Flutter and Dart